KyawHtay/AnagramFinderApp/README.md

 ### Single Responsibility Principle (SRP):

 This principle states that a class should have only one reason to change, meaning it should have only one responsibility or job.
 If a class has multiple responsibilities, changes to one may affect the others, leading to maintenance issues and making the class harder to understand.
-Example: In the context of the AnagramFinder, the AnagramSolver class should be responsible for solving anagrams and related tasks, such as counting letters and finding words with the most distinct characters.
+Example: In the context of the **AnagramFinder**, the **AnagramSolver** class should be responsible for solving anagrams and related tasks, such as counting letters and finding words with the most distinct characters.
 It should not be responsible for handling file I/O operations or user interface interactions.
 These concerns should be delegated to other classes.

 ### Open/Closed Principle (OCP):